ST10355049-Knipe/PROG7312_MunicipalServiceApp/README.md

 GeeksforGeeks, 2024.
 C# | SortedDictionary Class. [online] Available at: https://www.geeksforgeeks.org/c-sharp/sorteddictionary-class-in-c-sharp/ [Accessed 14 October 2025].

 Google, 2025.
 Gemini Language Model Consultation. [online] Mountain View, CA: Google.
-Assistance provided in debugging CSS layout conflicts and refining code comments.
+The model was used as a tool to generate boilerplate JavaScript code for implementing a Bootstrap modal with a Fetch API call, based on prompts describing the desired functionality (e.g., "on modal open, fetch data from a controller endpoint and populate the modal's HTML").
+Assistance was also provided in debugging CSS layout conflicts.
 [Accessed 15 October 2025].

 Microsoft, 2025.
 Add a model to an ASP.NET Core MVC app. [online] Microsoft Learn.
 Available at: https://learn.microsoft.com/en-us/aspnet/core/tutorials/first-mvc-app/adding-model?view=aspnetcore-9.0&tabs=visual-studio [Accessed 15 October 2025].